-- As a subsidiary of The Prudential Assurance Company Ltd ("PAC") PIA source its internal audit function through the Prudential UK Business unit (S&RS). - Any audit work in respect of the PIA Business is reported through the PIA Audit Committee ("PIAAC"). - The work of Group-wide Internal Audit ("GwIA") is part of the overall Internal Control Framework of the Prudential Group in that it operates as a 'third-line of defence' in providing independent and objective internal control assurance. - GwlA's primary objective is to assist the Group Board, Group Executive Committee ("GEC"), Group Audit Committee ("GAC") and Group Risk Committee in protecting the assets, reputation and sustainability of the organisation through the assessment and reporting of the overall effectiveness of risk management, control and governance processes across the Group; and by appropriately challenging Executive Management to improve the effectiveness of those processes. - The Head of Audit (PCF13) for PIA reports to the S&RS Audit Director whose primary reporting line is to the GwIA Director, with a secondary administrative reporting line to the CEO for Prudential S&RS, Insurance (ICEO) and with direct access to the Chair of the S&RS Business Audit Committee (BAC), as required.
-The global GwIA function also has a Quality Assurance Director, whose primary role is to monitor and evaluate adherence to industry practice guidelines and GwIA's own standards and methodology.
-Internal audit resources, plans, budgets and its work are overseen by both the GAC (at a Group level) and the Board Audit Committee (BAC). - GwlA activity is not restricted in scope in any way and is empowered by the GAC to audit all parts of the Prudential Group and has full access to any of the organisation's records, physical properties and personnel.
-All employees are requested to assist GwlA in fulfilling its roles and responsibilities. - The Head of Audit submits an annual audit plan to the PIAAC for review and approval; this forms part of the GwIA S&RS audit plan which is approved by the BAC.
+- As a subsidiary of The Prudential Assurance Company Ltd ("PAC") PIA source its internal audit function through the M&G Prudential Business Unit. - Any audit work in respect of the PIA Business is reported through the PIA Audit Committee ("PIAAC"). - The work of Group-wide Internal Audit ("GwIA") is part of the overall Internal Control Framework of the Prudential Group in that it operates as a 'third-line of defence' in providing independent and objective internal control assurance. - GwlA's primary objective is to assist the PIA SMT and Board Audit and Risk Committees in protecting the assets, reputation and sustainability of the organisation through the assessment and reporting of the overall effectiveness of risk management, control and governance processes; and by appropriately challenging PIA SMT to improve the effectiveness of those processes. - The Head of Audit (PCF13, pending CBI approval) for PIA reports to the Director of Group-wide Internal Audit for Prudential PIc, with an administrative reporting line to the PIA CEO for PIA related matters, and has direct access to the Chair of the PIA Audit Committee, as required.
+The GwIA function also has a Quality Assurance Director, whose primary role is to monitor and evaluate adherence to industry practice guidelines and GwIA's own standards and methodology.
+Internal audit resources, plans, budgets and its work for PIA are overseen by the PIA Audit Committee. - GwlA activity is not restricted in scope in any way and is empowered by the Audit Committee to audit all parts of PIA and has full access to any of the organisation's records, physical properties and personnel.
+All employees are requested to assist GwlA in fulfilling its roles and responsibilities. - The Head of Audit submits half-yearly audit plans to the PIAAC for review and approval; this forms part of the GwIA M&G Prudential audit plan which is approved by the PAC Board Audit Committee ("BAC").
 The audit plan is also agreed with the Group Audit Committee.
-The annual GwIA audit plan is based on prioritisation of the identified 'audit universe' using an 'audit needs' risk-based methodology, incorporating input from Group and BU stakeholders and is subject to ongoing review. - GwIA adheres to the Institute of Internal Auditors ("IIA") requirements as set out in the IIA's 'Code of Ethics' and 'International Standards for the Professional Practice of Internal Auditing', and the Chartered Institute of Internal Auditor's ("CIIA") revised guidance, 'Effective Internal Audit in the Financial Services Sector' (CIIA Code). - GwIA adheres to the requirements for internal audit functions set out in the Solvency II Directive 2009/138/EC (Level 1 text) Article 47 and Delegated Regulation (EU) 2015/35 (Level 2 text) Article 271.
+The GwIA audit plan is based on prioritisation of the identified 'audit universe' using an 'audit needs' risk-based methodology, incorporating input from Group and Business Unit stakeholders and is subject to ongoing review. - GwIA adheres to the Institute of Internal Auditors ("IIA") requirements as set out in the IIA's 'Code of Ethics' and 'International Standards for the Professional Practice of Internal Auditing', and the Chartered Institute of Internal Auditor's ("CIIA") revised guidance, 'Effective Internal Audit in the Financial Services Sector' (CIIA Code). - GwlA adheres to the requirements for internal audit functions set out in the Solvency II Directive 2009/138/EC (Level 1 text) Article 47 and Delegated Regulation (EU) 2015/35 (Level 2 text) Article 271.